Fresh American Lamb

 is divided into thirds and shared with family, friends, and the poor.
 Lamb is also widely consumed during Ramadan (month of fasting) and Eid al-Fitr (the Festival of fast breaking).
 It is also customary for Muslims to sacrifice lambs to celebrate the birth of a child (two lambs for a boy child; one for a girl).

-The sacrifice is part of the "aqiqah" ceremony.
+The sacrifice is part of the traditional "aqiqah" ceremony.

 Per capita consumption

-In the U.S., per capita consumption of lamb (and mutton) is very low, less than one pound per person (0.7-0.8).
+In the U.S., the per capita consumption of lamb (and mutton) is very low, less than one pound per person (0.7-0.8).
 However, many of today's immigrants to the U.S.